Applesauce Bread

 - In a large bowl, whisk the flour, baking powder, baking soda, cinnamon, nutmeg, and cloves together until combined.

 - In a medium bowl, stir the applesauce, oil, sugar, and salt together until combined.
-Add the eggs and mix well.
+Mix in the eggs and vanilla.

 - Pour wet ingredients into the dry ingredients and gently mix together.
 There will be a few lumps.
 Do not overmix.